Eleonore Magdalene of Neuburg: Childhood

 Eleonore was born in Düsseldorf, Holy Roman Empire, on the night of 6 January 1655.
 She was the oldest of 17 children born from Philip William, Count Palatine of Neuburg and Duke of Jülich-Berg and his second wife, Landgravine Elisabeth Amalie of Hesse-Darmstadt.
 On her father's side her grandparents were Wolfgang Wilhelm, Count Palatine of Neuburg and his first wife, Magdalene of Bavaria.
 On her mother's side, her grandparents were George II, Landgrave of Hesse-Darmstadt and Sophia Eleonore of Saxony.

 Immediately after birth, she was baptized Eleonore Magdalene Therese by the abbot of Altenburg Abbey.
-To celebrate her birth, the court chaplain and poet Jesuit Jakob Balde composed a Latin poem in hexameters called the "Song of genius Eleonore" (Eleonorae Geniale carmen), which he translated to German.
+To celebrate her birth, the court chaplain and poet Jesuit Jakob Balde composed a Latin poem in hexameters called the "Song of Eleonore's Nativity" (Eleonorae Geniale carmen), which he partially translated into German in subsequent poems dedicated to her.
 He subsequently became her spiritual mentor until his death.
 In August, her parents moved with her from Düsseldorf to Neuburg.
 On 11 September 1661 at the Neuburg Hofkirche, she was anointed by Marquard II Schenk von Castell, Prince-bishop of Eichstätt.

 Eleonore was raised in a pious environment and received an excellent education.
 She was well versed in finances, literature, theology, and became fluent in Latin, German, French and Italian.
 She was fond of the arts and hunting, though her true passion was reading and translating religious texts to German.
-Since September 1672, she lived at Benrath Castle, where she began her training in etiquette under the guidance of a maid of honour.
+Since September 1672, she lived at Schloss Benrath, where she began her training in etiquette under the guidance of a maid of honour.

 From her early childhood, Eleonore displayed a pious nature and a fervent adherence to Catholicism.
 At the age of four years old, she saw a very explicit Crucifixion scene and burst into tears in sympathy with Jesus.
-Since then, she participated in religious activities and visited the sick every day.
+Since then, she participated in religious activities and visited the poor, weak, needy and sick every day.
 These events influenced her depression which soon turned into self-destructive behaviour.
 She was drawn to the penitential side of Catholicism: as an example, she used bracelets with small spikes on the inside to torment the flesh.
 When court protocol demanded her to visit the opera, she reportedly took a prayer book with her to distract her from the play.
-However, Eleanore's beliefs had a positive side too.
+However, Eleonore's beliefs had a positive side too.
 Among the poor, she asked them to treat her as a commoner rather than a person of noble birth, because she believed that all people were equally precious to God.